İÇDAŞ

 İÇDAŞ, is a conglomerate in Turkey with businesses in construction, concrete production, energy, and mining services.
 Due to its coal-fired power stations it is one of the largest greenhouse gas emitters in Turkey.

 ICDAS Electric Production and Investment A.Ş. owns the coal-fired İÇDAŞ Bekirli-1 and İÇDAŞ Bekirli-2 power stations.

-Climate Trace estimates these coal-fired power plants emitted over 8 million tons of the country’s total 560 million tons of greenhouse gas in 2021.
+Climate TRACE estimates these coal-fired power stations emitted over 8 million tons of the country's total 730 million tons of greenhouse gas in 2022, and it has been put on the Urgewald Global Coal Exit List.